Sources of Success™ Program

 Outside of work, Mohammad enjoys spending time with his wife, who jointly share an interest in hiking, Formula 1, and exploring new restaurants in New York.
 Mohammad is also an avid cyclist and enjoys teaching high performance driving at racetracks along the Northeast.

 UnitedHealth Group (Optum)

 Porsha Reed-Weidner is an Associate General Counsel at Optum, part of UnitedHealth Group.
-Porsha provides operations legal support for Optum’s Management Services Organizations (MSOs) and the locally owned clinics, Independent Physician Associations (IPAs), and Ambulatory Surgery Centers (ASCs) in the western states.
-Porsha’s practice areas include: provider employment agreements, mergers and acquisitions, management service agreements, risk bearing entity agreements, payor contracts, provider compensation plans, and ASC supplier agreements.
+Porsha provides operations legal support for Optum’s locally owned clinics, Management Services Organizations (MSOs), Independent Physicians Associations (IPAs) and Ambulatory Surgery Centers (ASCs) in the western states.
+Porsha focuses on transactional and regulatory guidance and her practice areas include: physician and provider employment agreements, mergers and acquisitions, management service agreements, risk bearing entity agreements, payor contracts, provider compensation plans, ASC supplier agreements, and patient and provider healthcare service incentive plans.
 Porsha previously worked as an Associate General Counsel at UnitedHealthcare, providing support in the following areas: Utilization Management operations and licensing, clinical programs development, clinical research studies, facility and provider network agreements, Health Information Exchange agreements, and vendor agreements.

 Heidi Ruckriegle is Ethics Counsel at Western Union.
 In her role, she focuses on ethics investigations, ethics training, and ethics and compliance program work, including the employee Code of Conduct, Conflicts of Interest, DEI, and ESG.
 Heidi is an Adjunct Professor at the University of Colorado Law School where she teaches “The Evolution of the Whistleblower.”